-No. You should not leave PHI on your desk, the printer, a fax machine or in other unsecured areas for an extended period of time, including when you go home for the evening.
+No. Whether you are working in the office or remotely, you should not leave PHI on your desk, the printer, a fax machine or in other unsecured areas for an extended period of time, including when you complete work for the day.
 Instead, PHI should be stored securely and out of sight.